AliSheikhAttar/Cheat/Go/Concepts/string.md

-Got it, let’s dive into how strings are passed to functions in Go (Golang).
+How strings are passed to functions in Go (Golang).
 Go has a straightforward approach, but it’s worth unpacking because strings in Go have some unique characteristics.

 In Go, everything is passed by value by default.
 That means when you pass a string to a function, the function gets a copy of the string value.
 However, strings in Go are immutable and implemented as a struct under the hood, consisting of two parts:
 - A pointer to the underlying byte array (the actual character data).